MERKLE-TREE

 Injective Encodings

-In such situations, it is convenient to construct our injective encoding function E by chunking the input sequence of size into smaller pieces of size M, and then applying a element encoding function E_s function to each chunk.
+In such situations, it is convenient to construct our injective encoding function E by chunking the input sequence of size b into smaller pieces of size M, and then applying an element encoding function E_s function to each chunk.
 This function can output either a single or multiple field elements per M-sized chunk (Listing 1).

-def E(
+def E( raw: List[byte],

 E_s: List[byte] -> List[FieldElement],